kwanlowe/php-oci8/README.md

 * Deal with logs
 * Proper oci_connect example.
 This is pending me setting up an Oracle server :>.
+* Automate copying the RPMs, maybe with build vars or templating.

 ## Notes